anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-doubles.md

     println("List after swapping node at position=4 with its next and adding to tail: $mylist")
 ```

+## Submission
-Submit your completed `DoublyLinkedList.kt` to Moodle for an engagement credit.
+Submit your completed `DoublyLinkedList.kt` to Moodle for an extra engagement credit.
+Remember that labs are open until the end of the term, so don't stress about completing it, but it is good practice.

 ## Deque
 Now that you have a doubly-linked list, try implementing a deque with your doubly-linked list as the underlying data store.